 Early Life

-Robert Stephen Rubin was born in December 1937.
-He attended Canford School in Dorset and graduated from University College London in 1958 with a law degree.
+Robert Stephen Rubin was born in December 1937, to Berko and Minnie Rubin, who founded the Liverpool Shoe Company in 1932.
+He was raised in a working-class environment in Liverpool.
+Rubin graduated from University College London with a law degree in 1958.

 Rise to Success